 When Is the August SAT?

-Here's the schedule for the August SAT, including all of the dates you should know about if you plan to take it:
+Here's the schedule for the August SAT, including all of the dates you should know about if you plan to take it.
+These dates have been confirmed by the College Board.

-The fee for the August SAT is $49.50 without the essay and $64.50 with the essay.
+The fee for the August SAT is $60.
 (If you're an international student, you will have an additional fee on top of this—this article has more international student SAT fee information.)

 Fee waivers are available for many students—consult the College Board requirements for fee waivers to see if you qualify.

-To take the August 29 SAT, you should be registered by July 31, 2020.
-Late registration is available until August 11 by mail and August 18 online and by phone, and carries an extra $29 fee.
+To take the August SAT in 2023, you should be registered by July 28, 2023.
+Late registration is available until August 15 and carries an extra $30 fee.

 When Are the August SAT Scores Available?